lrvl/ollama-twice/README.md

 # ollama-twice
 Watch and hear endless conversations between two ollamas, hence the Two-Way Conversation Engine (TWICE)

 Ever wondered what an endless dialogue between two AI chatbots would sound like?
-Well, now you can not only witness it but also listen to their ongoing banter, thanks to the Two-Way Conversation Engine (TWICE).
+Well, now you can not only witness it but also listen to their ongoing banter.

 Introducing ollama_twice.sh - A minimalist yet captivating setup where two bots, let's call them Ollama A and Ollama B, engage in eternal conversation.